sinclairzx81/reactor/readme.md

 });
 ```

-Internally, Reactor will interleave reads and writes.
+Internally, Reactor is interleaving reads and writes.
 Below is a stock implementation of Reactors
 Pipe() function....

 ```csharp